 This hour can be structured or casual, lecture- or discussion-based.
 Topics may include Bible study, responses to sermons, social justice issues, the intersection of faith and career, or discussing what Mennonites and others in the greater faith community are exploring and doing.

-From time to time, more focused classes take place, such as Parents ‘n Tots, Parents of Teens, and Bible studies.
+In addition to On the Way Cafe, groups meet from time to time on more focused topics, such as Parents ‘n Tots, Parents of Teens, and Bible studies.
 Newcomer classes are held each fall to help folks new to TUMC learn more about our history, beliefs and way of “doing church.”
 Faith Exploration classes, held periodically and led by Pastor Michele Rizoli, allow newcomers, people testing their relationship to Christianity from an Anabaptist perspective and those considering baptism or church membership to ask questions and learn more in a comfortable, small-group setting.

 Newcomers are always welcome to come, listen and participate.